Skip to main content

 High Surgical Volumes

-Our clinical faculty members perform more than 9,000 surgeries per year and see more than 150,000 patients, ensuring residents and fellows have a full range of clinical and surgical experiences.
+Our clinical faculty members perform nearly 9,000 surgeries per year and see more than 174,000 patients, ensuring residents and fellows have a full range of clinical and surgical experiences.

 Dedicated Research Time